haneesha-thasni/pandas-filtering/README.md

 * Embarked: Port of embarkation (C = Cherbourg; Q = Queenstown; S = Southampton).
 * Survived: Survival status (0 = No; 1 = Yes).

-2) weather data dataset
+2) Weather data dataset

 Here's the information about the dataset

-Number of Rows: 6
+- Number of Rows: 6
-Number of Columns: 4
+- Number of Columns: 4

 Column Details:
 * Day: This column represents the date of the observation.
 The data format is typically in the form MM/DD/YYYY.
+  Day column contains dates ranging from 1/1/2017 to 1/6/2017.
-* Temperature: This column represents the temperature on the given day, measured in degrees Fahrenheit (°F).
+* Temperature: This column represents the temperature on the given day, measured in degrees Fahrenheit (°F Temperature ranges from 24°F to 35°F.
 * Windspeed: This column shows the wind speed on the given day, measured in miles per hour (mph).
+  Windspeed ranges from 2 mph to 7 mph.
 * Event: This column describes the weather event observed on that day, such as "Rain," "Sunny," or "Snow."
-Summary:
-Day column contains dates ranging from 1/1/2017 to 1/6/2017.
-Temperature ranges from 24°F to 35°F.
-Windspeed ranges from 2 mph to 7 mph.
-The Event column includes three types of weather events: "Rain," "Sunny," and "Snow."
-This dataset provides a snapshot of weather conditions over a six-day period.